 Ac should be As b/c Ac was not modelled.
 Also, why is there two each of Aspidites and Oxyuranus, but only one Pseudonaja?
 It appears like the main take-home here is that the sounds make the snakes a bit more defensive/cautious, but it doesn’t matter which sound was played.
 Just the fact that sound was played.

+Love the visual of the sound throughout these figs. Very nice touch!

 Confidence intervals are wide in the three modelled genera because there was substantial within-snake variance, even after accounting for sex and age.
 This limited our ability to detect significant trends.

+This is where we, in the paper, call for future research should use wild snakes to reduce the within-snake variability caused by varying years each snake has spent in captivity listening to loud music during weekly cleaning days, thus desensitising some more than others to sound.

 We do see some indication that the pythons and taipans increased behaviours with sound treatments, particularly with sound level 2.

+This is in line with previous work showing greater sensitivity to lower frequencies.
+However, we would have expected sound 1 to have the greatest response b/c previous work had 80–160Hz as greatest sensitivity range, which mostly sits within the range of sound 1.
+So perhaps these snakes have slightly different internal ear morphology resulting in different sensitivity range to sound?
+We would then say future research should scan their heads to see their morphology and transmitability of sound through the tissue in the head of these snakes.
+Testing the transmittability of sound through certain parts of the head is something that we may do at QUT if we win a grant.
+Likewise, we can do as per Poulsen et al (2021) re imaging snake brain responses to different sounds, as per: